 Architectural Inspo: Whistler A-Frame Cabin

-BC-based Scott & Scott Architects' newest build updates a classic design with concrete and local materials
+BC-based Scott & Scott Architects' newest build updates a classic design with concrete

 Take a look around any mountain resort town.
 Chances are you’ll be looking at monstrous “chalets” larger than most suburban homes, maybe inspired by traditional Swiss alpine motifs but more likely the result of any number of alpine architecture clichés—faux river rock, brightly stained knotty pine, and enough bedrooms to sleep an army.
 But it wasn’t always this way.
 In the 1950s, 60s, and 70s, when the concept of a vacation home had firmly taken root in American culture, most were modest dwellings inspired by their surroundings and meant to be a refuge from urban life.

 The latest build from Vancouver, B.C. based Scott & Scott Architects—a 1900 sq ft.
 A-frame set into a rock bluff in a quiet residential area north of Whistler village—does well to ignore the current new-money trends, aiming instead to fit in with the area’s more modestly sized cabins dating back to the 70s.

 Of course everyone loves an A-frame.
 It’s classic.
 But the husband and wife design team decided on the shape for more reasons than simply aesthetics.
 In fact, it’s peculiar site played a role.
 As did the natural and obvious benefits of steeply slanted roof.
 “The design was driven by the slope of the site,” explains David Scott.
 “And the A-frame and exposed lumber frame allowed for detail repetition and to achieve 3 storeys with a roof form that directs the snow to the ground away from the doors.”